Effective Workflow Automation with Grunt [Step-by-Step Guide]

 }

-I named a set of files to watch “scripts”, just so I know what it does.
-Within this object I have specified files to watch and tasks to run.
-In the previous concatenation example we pulled together all the files in the dev/js directory.
+I named a set of files to watch “scripts” for clarity.
+Within this object, I have specified the files to watch and the tasks to run.
+In the previous concatenation example, we combined all the files in the dev/js directory.

-As you can see, multiple tasks can be called easily by separating them with commas.
+As you can see, multiple tasks can be called easily by listing them in an array.
 They will be performed in sequence, first the concatenation, then the minification in this case.
-This can also be done with task groups, which is kind of why they exist.
+This can also be done with task groups, which is the main reason they exist.

 We can now modify our default task:

 It will sit there, waiting for you to modify these files.
-Once you do, it will perform all tasks assigned to it, go ahead, give it a try.
+Once you do, it will perform all the tasks assigned to it.
+Go ahead, give it a try.

 That’s much better, no input needed from us.
-You can now work away with your files and everything will be nicely done for you.
+You can now work with your files, and everything will be nicely done for you.

 Overview

-With that rudimentary knowledge of how plugins can be installed and used and how the watch command works, you are all set to become an automation addict yourself.
-There is a lot more to Grunt than what we discussed but nothing you couldn’t handle on your own.
+With this basic knowledge of how plugins can be installed and used and how the watch command works, you are all set to become an automation enthusiast.
+There is a lot more to Grunt than what we discussed, but nothing you can’t handle on your own.

 Using commands for compiling SASS, optimizing images, autoprefixing, and more is just a matter of following the steps we discussed and reading the syntax the plugin requires.